RuedigerMoeller/fast-serialization/README.md

 #### Benchmark

 I measure different typical use cases (both classes with lots of native data and structural complex object graphs).
 The benchmarks assures, that only serialization speed is measured.
-Creation of {{{ByteArrayStreams}}} etc. is not included in the benchmark times.
+Creation of `ByteArrayStreams` etc. is not included in the benchmark times.
 Additionally for each library best efforts are made to use them in the best possible way (e.g. reuse heavy weight objects if possible).

 [current results](https://github.com/RuedigerMoeller/fast-serialization/wiki/Benchmark)
 <br><br>